jbantony/yolov5-Object-Counter/running.md

 --imgsz             : To get more accurate results, use imgsz 800

---print_class       : To print the number of detected objects in the frame for the given class --print_all         : To print all the detected classes in the image
+--print_class       : To print the number of detected objects in the frame for the given class --print_all         : To print all the detected classes in the image, default false

 Example Usage